lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 integration tests.

 These "test all the things from all other repos" tools are fun to write.
-I learned a lot building a couple of them.
+I learned a lot by building a couple of them.
 But they don't work very well because of the very nature of the problem they're trying to solve.

 In a monorepo setup, continuous integration is significantly simpler.